pupilfirst/wd301-scripts/making-api-requests/fetching-data/README.md

 Finally, we're rendering the data in the component using the `map` method to create a list of items.

-Now that we have our `ReactPlayground` ready, let's import it in our `App.js` file.
+Now that we have our `ReactPlayground` ready, let's import it in our `App.tsx` file.
 ```jsx
 import React from 'react';
 import ReactPlayground from './ReactPlayground';